franconi/Normalisation/readme.md

 # The Relational Database Normaliser

 This tool takes as input a database schema with SQL nullable attributes, and with key, functional, multivalued, inclusion, disjoint, and covering dependencies, and outputs, whenever formally possible, its sixth normal form.
+Then, it can generate a conceptual normal form with the support of the user selecting the kinds.

 #### Declarations: